-Now, assume we have $N$ particles with independent behaviour driven by the generator $\mathcal{G}$, until one of them jumps to the absorbing state.
+Now, assume we have $N$ particles with independent behavior driven by the generator $\mathcal{G}$, until one of them jumps to the absorbing state.
 When this happens, the particle instantaneously and uniformly jumps to one of the positions of the other $N-1$ particles.
-We denote by $\big( \eta^{(N)}_t \big)_{t \ge 0}$ the Markov process accounted for the positions of the $N$ particles in the $K$-cycle graph at time $t$.
+We denote by $\big( \eta^{(N)}_t \big)_{t \ge 0}$ the Markov process, which accounts the positions of the $N$ particles in the $K$-cycle graph at time $t$.
 Consider the state space $\mathcal{E}_{K,N}$ of this process, which is given by